-Mr. Lathan also shared with me some extraordinary photographs of pre-World War II East Nash Street.
+Mr. Latham also shared with me some extraordinary photographs of pre-World War II East Nash Street.
 Here he is as a toddler, circa 1931.

-This stunning image depicts Neal‘s Barbershop, with three of its barbers, circa 1935.
-Mr. Lathan is the boy leaning against the window, and Walter Sanders is seated in the chair awaiting a cut.
+This stunning image depicts Austin Neal‘s Barbershop, with three of its barbers, circa 1935.
+Mr. Latham is the boy leaning against the window, and Walter Sanders is seated in the chair awaiting a cut.
 “Billy Jr.” stands to his left in the photo, and an unidentified boy to the right.

-African-American photographer John H. Baker took this family portrait of an adolescent Sam Lathan with his mother Christine Barnes Collins, grandmother Jeanette Barnes Plummer, and aunt Irene Plummer Dew in the late 1930s.
+African-American photographer John H. Baker took this family portrait of an adolescent Sam Latham with his mother Christine Barnes Collins, grandmother Jeanette Barnes Plummer, and aunt Irene Plummer Dew in the late 1930s.

-And this Baker portrait depicts Mr. Lathan’s beloved late wife, Mary Magdelene Knight Lathan.
+And this Baker portrait depicts Mr. Latham’s beloved late wife, Mary Magdelene Knight Lathan.

-Sam Lathan has graciously agreed to meet with me again to further explore his recollection of Black Wilson.
+Sam Latham has graciously agreed to meet with me again to further explore his recollection of Black Wilson.
 I thank him for his interest, his time, and his generosity.

-Photos courtesy of Samuel C. Lathan, please do not reproduce without permission.
+Photos courtesy of Samuel C. Latham, please do not reproduce without permission.